LandonTheCoder/group-guess/README.md

  - [x] Write the example code.
 This will show others how to write their own Group Guess game.
  - [ ] Test the code!
 (The reason why is obvious.)
    - This is partially done.
 It works, and a single question is answerable.
 I haven't done more comprehensive testing, though.
-   - I also need to test if the asset-finding code works when the group_guess module is separate from the game subclass.
  - [x] Write code to support saved games, so that making a new Group Guess game doesn't require making a subclass, but just importing a save file into data structures.
-I'm thinking that the save format would use JSON, because that maps quite well to the internal structure of everything, it would just need code to import from JSON.
+This ended up using JSON because it maps well to the internal structure.
- - [ ] Making the rest of the icons, including the blank-answer (spacer) icon, most cover icons, and the app icon.
+ - [ ] Making the app icon.
- - [x] Adding an "Answer wrong" dialog
+ - [ ] Support creating proper packages
+   - [x] Support creating .deb packages (Debian/Ubuntu packages)
+   - [ ] Support creating RPM packages
  - [ ] Adding more debugging hooks
  - [ ] Use gtk.Application API to support app grouping
  - [ ] Optional: Fancy sound effects.

 # Helping Out #
 You can help out by adding where stuff is missing, and you can find out about the toolkit I used from the website [The Python GTK+ 3 Tutorial](https://python-gtk-3-tutorial.readthedocs.io/en/latest/).
 See especially Sections 2 (Getting Started), 3 (Basics), and [5 (Widget Gallery)](https://python-gtk-3-tutorial.readthedocs.io/en/latest/gallery.html).
 Also relevant: [A list of all GTK+ 3 classes in Python 3 bindings](https://lazka.github.io/pgi-docs/Gtk-3.0/classes.html).